SeanROlszewski/iOS-Additive-Synthesizer/README.md

 iOS Additive Synthesizer
 ========================

-An additive synthesizer implemented in Objective-C and CSound to demonstrate the Csound for iOS API for Dr. Richard Boulanger's Audio Programming class at Berklee College of Music.
+An additive synthesizer implemented in Objective-C and CSound.
+This was used to demonstrate the Csound for iOS API for the Audio Programming in C/C++/Obj-C class at Berklee College of Music.

-This differs from the program from Week 12 in [my Audio Programming in C assignments](https://github.com/SeanROlszewski/AudioProgrammingInC).
-It has a different interface and is substantially stabler.

 ![Screen Shot](http://i.imgur.com/2L5hkK5.png)

-Additional Reading:
+Related Reading:
 -------------------
 https://en.wikipedia.org/wiki/Additive_synthesis